 - Amenities you’re less likely to see: in-unit washer/dryer (39%), covered / garage parking (36%), pet-friendly (26%)

-Consider that the average annual income in the U.S. sits at $66,877 and housing costs usually take up roughly one third of a household’s budget.
+Consider that the average annual income in the U.S. sits at $66,877 and housing costs usually take up roughly one-third of a household’s budget.
 When housing costs are higher, it makes it tough to achieve and maintain financial stability, leaving families to rely on credit cards to get by.
 This could be a contributing factor to why American credit card debt is set to top $1 trillion by the end of 2016.

 In high-cost urban areas like Miami and San Francisco.
 Median rent in these areas is $2,000 and $3,600, meaning annual housing costs are $24,000 and $43,200 respectively.
-So Miami renters are using 36% of their income on housing costs, while San Francisco are using a whopping 65% of their income to cover housing costs – and that’s just for a 1-bedroom apartment!
+So Miami renters are using 36% of their income on housing costs, while San Francisco is using a whopping 65% of their income to cover housing costs – and that’s just for a 1-bedroom apartment!

-“If more than one third of your budget is taken up with housing costs, it makes it tough for the average family to get ahead,” says Maria Gaitan, Housing Director for Consolidated Credit.
+“If more than one-third of your budget is taken up with housing costs, it makes it tough for the average family to get ahead,” says Maria Gaitan, Housing Director for Consolidated Credit.
 “Many households are being forced into a situation where they’re living paycheck to paycheck.
-Unless rental costs come down, families will continue to struggle to save and live day to day without a reliance on credit.”
+Unless rental costs come down, families will continue to struggle to save and live day to day without reliance on credit.”

 Overcoming the barriers to ownership

 The solution for households who are struggling to make rent is to find a path to achieve ownership.
 However, this can be tough to do if rental payments leave little money to save up for a down payment and moving costs.
 So how can rental families get ahead of the curve?